-Let me be clear; I’m not trying to scare you away from the CMA with all these numbers, which is why I want to dive into why it pays to add this certification to your career planning.
+Let me be clear: I’m not trying to scare you away from the CMA with all these numbers, which is why I want to dive into why it pays to add this certification to your career planning.

 For starters, the CMA designation will help you stand out in the industry.
-Your specialized skill set will make you an asset to large companies who need candidates with a strong understanding of planning and analysis.
+Your specialized skill set will make you an asset to large companies that need candidates with a strong understanding of planning and analysis.

 Another reason it pays to become a CMA (and this point is literal!) is that CMA’s earn higher salaries than their CPA counterparts.
 Studies have shown that when you enjoy a 10+ year career, you can make thousands of dollars more than a CPA.

 Finally, the CMA certification cost will be well worth it when you realize how high in demand we are.
 Companies are desperate for the knowledge and skills offered by CMA’s.
-We are in low supply, so if you’re looking to boost your career now’s the time!
+We are in low supply, so if you’re looking to boost your career, now’s the time!

 So if you ever had any doubts about working towards your CMA designation I hope this information helps.